6 Ways Roadmaps Help You Be Better at Your Job (and Your Career)

 As product managers, creating and maintaining product roadmaps are regular duties.
 Product roadmaps enable us to do our entire jobs easier.
 It only requires...

 Prioritizing features is such a critical task for product managers and there’s no single “right” way to do it.
 Instead, product management teams must sort through potential features and find a realistic order based on the importance and demand of each item.
-Because of this, dozens of feature prioritization frameworks have popped up over the years.
+Because of this, nearly 37 feature prioritization frameworks have popped up over the years.

 So how do you know which one is the best fit for you and your organization?
 Here’s a crib sheet to help you narrow things down and pick a feature prioritization framework that will work for your team.

 No gut instincts in this department.
 These prioritization frameworks use cold, hard arithmetic to divine which features should jump the front of the queue.